FAKOA/GetingAndCleaningData/Readme.md

 - test
 - train

-The output is created in working directory with the name of tidy2.txt
+The output is created in working directory with the name of tidydata.txt

 Note: the R script is built to run without including any libraries for the purpose of this course.